 - Youth leaders are responsible to arrive with healthy participants.
 As such we highly recommend and strongly request documented proof of a negative COVID test within 72 hours of arriving, OR proof of vaccination, OR have a completed a health screening for each participant before leaving home.

 - Keeping youth groups together (including on crews) to help keep people safe.
 We understand mixing groups is a large part of the relational experience at camp and if this is the safest option, we plan for this to be a temporary change for this year only.

 - We will ensure that the camp environment has been cleaned and disinfected and ready for you.

 - We are speaking with location partners about expanding the number of sleeping rooms to provide for social distancing in sleeping areas.

 - Expanded mealtimes and shifts for separate groups and establishing consistent eating areas to provide better social distancing practices during mealtimes.

 - We are analyzing our food preparation procedures at Week of Hope and making necessary changes to ensure food safety since youth groups usually help prepare meals for each other.

 Large group gatherings

-- Limiting the amount of interaction with people at all project sites, including devotions, to decrease exposure of anyone who may be at higher risk including our elderly residents.
+- Limiting the amount of interaction with people at all work and project sites, including during devotions, for the safety of people at higher risk, especially our elderly residents.